LuFernandoMG/ethonline24/contracts/README.md

     **CrowdLeasingContract (CLC)**: The main contract that manages the creation of leasing requests, tokenization of assets, and the distribution of rental income.

+    - **CrowdLeasingFactory**: A factory contract designed to deploy new instances of `CrowdLeasingContract` based on user input.
+This allows for dynamic creation of leasing contracts with unique parameters such as token name and symbol, enhancing scalability and flexibility of the platform.

 ### To Do